 S-tier ghosts: what you need to know

-Deogen sits at the top of most individual community lists.
+Deogen sits at the top of most player rankings.
 Its defining trait is that it always knows your exact location during a hunt, which removes hiding as a viable strategy.
 The only real counter is understanding that it slows to a crawl when it gets very close to you, which opens a specific window to escape.

-Moroi is ranked highly because it can curse investigators through the spirit box, causing accelerating sanity drain that makes hunts come faster and faster.
+Moroi ranks highly because it can curse investigators through the spirit box, causing accelerating sanity drain that makes hunts come faster and faster.
 The longer you stay in the building without treating your sanity, the worse the situation gets.

 Onryo hunts based on flame-extinguishing events rather than sanity alone, which catches players off guard who rely on sanity pills as their primary defense.
 Three flames going out in sequence can trigger a hunt regardless of your current sanity level.